-It is recommended that the Panel notes the new legislative power for the council as Licensing Authority to introduce a licensing scheme for SEVs and also that the Council Executive will be asked to consider undertaking a consultation and evidence gathering process to establish views on the following:
+It is recommended that the Council Executive

-- 1. Whether SEVs in West Lothian should be licensed; - 2.
-If licensed, what the appropriate number of SEVs for West Lothian should be; and - 3.
-If licensed, what should be included in a SEV policy statement
+- 1. Notes the new legislative power for the council as Licensing Authority to introduce a licensing scheme for SEVs; - 2.
+Considers undertaking a public consultation and evidence gathering process to establish views on the following: - · Whether SEVs in West Lothian should be licensed; - If licensed, what the appropriate number of SEVs for West Lothian should be; and - If licensed, what should be included in a SEV policy statement - Notes that a report containing the responses to the consultation and all evidence gathered will be referred to the Environment PDSP for its comments before the Council Executive considers whether an SEV licensing scheme should be introduced.